Jamakura/web-sprint-challenge-advanced-css-and-intro-js/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. How would you describe preprocessing to someone new to CSS?

+Preprocessing is a way of simplifying the grouping for css to simplify the work flow.

 2. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+I think mixins are both my favorite property of preprocessing because it is such a powerful concept that really simplifies the process.
+They are also in my opinion the hardest concept that gives me the most problems due to my inexperience.

 3. How would you explain the concept of a variable to someone new to programming?

+A variable is a way of defining instructions for the code to use.

-4. What is the purpose of using functions in code?
+1. What is the purpose of using functions in code?

+A function groups a series of instructions of code into small segments making the code easier to write and understand.

-5. What is JSON data?
+2. What is JSON data?
+3.
+It stands for JAvaScript Object Notation.
+What it does is to work as a facilitator between the server and the webpage it is based on key:value statements used in most JAvaScript programs.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.